Nestoraddah/Ecommerce-Data-Analysis/README.md

 # Ecommerce-Data-Analysis
-This project explores an eCommerce dataset of 30,000 customers to generate actionable insights into purchasing behavior, customer engagement, and retention.
-Using R for analysis and visualization, it focuses on five key areas: churn prediction, customer segmentation, revenue drivers, referral source performance, and loyalty program impact.
-The findings show that income and time spent on the website strongly influence spending levels, while loyalty program members demonstrate higher engagement and significantly lower churn.
-Additionally, referrals from friends yield the most loyal and valuable customers, whereas paid advertisements attract higher-churn segments.
-This project highlights how data analytics can empower eCommerce businesses to optimize marketing strategies, improve retention, and enhance overall customer lifetime value.
+This project analyzes an eCommerce dataset of 30,000 customers to uncover actionable insights into purchasing behavior, engagement patterns, and long-term retention.
+Using R for data cleaning, exploratory analysis, modeling, and visualization, the project evaluates five core areas: churn prediction, customer segmentation, revenue drivers, referral source effectiveness, and loyalty program performance.

+Key Business Questions Answered

+What factors most strongly predict customer churn?

+Which customer segments drive the highest lifetime value?

+How do income and website engagement influence spending?

+Which referral sources bring the most loyal customers?

+What is the measurable impact of the loyalty program?

+Impact & Findings

+The analysis shows that income and time spent on the website are major predictors of spending levels.
+Loyalty program members demonstrate higher engagement and significantly lower churn rates.
+Additionally, friend referrals generate the most valuable long-term customers, while customers acquired through paid advertising show higher churn risk.
+The final churn model and segment profiles offer data-driven opportunities for more targeted retention strategies.

+Recommendations

+Expand the loyalty program with tiered incentives and personalized offers.

+Prioritize referral-based acquisition over high-cost paid channels.

+Implement targeted retention campaigns for at-risk segments identified by the churn model.

+Optimize website experience to increase session duration and drive conversions.